 How Cash Advances Cost More and Lead to Debt

-The option to get cash from your credit card may sound tempting, especially if you're low on cash, but a cash advance is not the same as withdrawing cash using your debit card.
+The option to get cash from your credit card may sound tempting, especially if you're low on money, but you should know that a credit card cash advance is not the same as withdrawing cash using your debit card.
 In reality, credit card cash advances are loans and as such, are expensive and can easily lead to credit card debt.

 Using your credit card to withdraw cash from an ATM, using one of the card issuer-supplied convenience checks, and using your credit card overdraft protection are ways your credit card issuer makes cash available to you.
-It might be easy to take out a cash advance from your credit limit, but you should avoid doing so unless it's an extreme emergency.
-Before you use your credit card for a cash advance, you should also be sure you can repay the money as quickly as possible.
+It might be easy to take out a cash advance from your credit limit, but you should avoid doing so unless it's an extreme emergency and you're sure you can repay the money as quickly as possible.

 Cash advances are one of the most expensive types of credit card transactions.
 That's because they're priced differently than other purchases, including balance transfers.